-During the seven years I’m now photographing landscapes one of my favourite subjects has always been the sea.
-I love to photograph rocky coastlines, steep cliffs dropping straight into the ocean, waves breaking around huge sea stacks, but also the tranquillity of secluded coastal villages.
+During more than 10 years I’m now photographing landscapes one of my favorite subjects has always been the sea.
+I love seascape photography: the photography of rocky coastlines, steep cliffs dropping straight into the ocean, waves breaking around huge sea stacks and of secluded coastal villages.

-In this article I want to share with you some important steps, which help me to achieve the envisioned results.
+In this article I want to share some important steps with you, which help me to achieve the envisioned results when I’m out photographing seascapes.
 There’s always the part about luck and weather, which I can’t influence.
-But I can address certain points prior to a shoot, which increase the chances of a good photo and dry equipment.
+But I can address certain points prior to a shoot, which increase the chances of a good seascape photo and dry equipment.

 Above I talked about envisioned results.
-This means that most of the time I have a very concrete idea, what kind of photos I want to take during an upcomming tour.
+This means that most of the time I have a very concrete idea, what kind of photos I want to take during an upcoming seascape photography tour.
 There are different types of seascapes and not on every trip will I be able to capture them all.

 An example are dramatic coastal scenes with waves exploding on huge rocks.
-If I expect to take such photos during a trip to the baltic sea, I’ll likely be dissapointend.
+If I expect to take such photos during a trip to the Baltic Sea, I’ll likely be disappointment.
 So it’s important for me to know beforehand how the coast I want to photograph looks.

 First off I use Google, Flickr and 500px to search for photos of an area I want to visit.
 On flickr I usually find Exifs containing the date a photo was taken on.
 This helps me put it into a seasonal context.
 After a first rough overview I might pick out some appealing photos and try to find out where exactly they were taken.

-I have to be careful to not concentrate my research too much on one photo.
+I have to be careful to not concentrate my research too much on one photo though.
 Chances are that I’d later just copy it once I’m there.
-This can even happen unconciously.
+This can even happen unconsciously.
 I rather try to get a more general impression of how an area looks.
-Finding the locations of individual photos just shows me which places have potential for a successful shoot.
+Finding the locations of individual photos just shows me which places have potential for a successful seascape photography shoot.

 The exifs in the photos I found on flickr might give me a first hint, how the sea looks during different seasons.
 Take photos of Porthleven for example.
 The most spectacular photos of that place are taken in winter, when huge storms roll across Cornwall.